the-full-stack/fsdl-text-recognizer/outstanding_tasks.md

 ## Now

-- [ ] code hiding doesn't seem to work

 - [x] output solutions in subset_repo

-- [ ] subset EMNIST so that it's balanced but still has 65 characters
+- [-] subset EMNIST so that it's balanced but still has 65 characters
+    - Tried, but I don't think it's any better (lower final accuracy)

-- [ ] create repo that people can clone, add their code, and submit their fork to gradescope
+- [x] create repo that people can clone, add their code, and submit their fork to gradescope
     - [x] make sure can update contents of repo easily with `admin/tasks/subset_repo_into_labs.sh` script
     - make sure that can submit repo to autograder

 - [ ] write clear (but still minimal) instructions for what they are supposed to do in lab 1, 2, and 3

 - [ ] write files to discuss for every lab, and new lines that appear, for myself as notes

+- [ ] make sure lab3 works

+- [ ] make sure lab4 works

+- [ ] make sure lab6 works (circleci)

+- [ ] make sure lab7 works

+- [ ] make sure lab5 works (probably need to solve the problem saving files)

 ## Next